We accept Apple Pay Google Pay Quick and secure payment options.

 6. Define a narrow and clear scope in logical order.

-7. Create a unique approach to the topic.
+7. Create a unique approach to a topic.

 9. Follow active voice.